-Both the 30D and the S2 have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the S2 have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the S2 was followed by the Leica S Typ 006.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 30D Manual (free pdf) or the online Leica S2 Manual.
+Further information on the features and operation of the 30D and S2 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Leica S2 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 30D and the Leica S2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.